kingparra/hpfp/01_-_all_you_need_is_lambda/notes.rst

 ---------------
 * A combinator is a lambda term with no free variables.
 These expressions serve only to combine the arguments they're given.
+* If a parameter exists, but is not used in the body, it may still be a combinator.

 1.9 Divergence